-CRJ1440 (3-0) 3 cr. hrs.
-Criminal Courts-Process & Issues
+CRJ1440 (3 - 0) 3 cr. hrs.
+Criminal Courts-Process and Issues

-Prerequisite: CRJ1170 or instructor consent.
+Prerequisite: CRJ1170 with a minimum grade of C or instructor consent.

 Provides a comprehensive examination of the criminal court system, from the basic pretrial procedures to the trial process, to the sentencing and appeals.
-Examining all angles, it begins with a discussion of the law and its origins, compares the federal and state court systems, and examines the key courtroom personnel.
+Examining all angles, it begins with a discussion of the law and its origins, compares the federal and state court systems and examines the key courtroom personnel.

-CRJ1500 (3-0) 3 cr. hrs.
+CRJ1500 (3 - 0) 3 cr. hrs.
 Criminal Evidence